10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Moustiers Sainte Marie France - Valensole lavender fields and tiny house

-Plateau de Valensole is between Moustiers-Sainte-Marie and Manosque (the largest town in the department with a train station).
+The Plateau de Valensole is situated between Moustiers-Sainte-Marie and Manosque, which is the largest town in the department with a train station.
 Valensole and Moustiers are only 10 kilometers apart.
-And, you should not forget to list it on your itinerary if you wish to visit Moustiers now!
+Therefore, it’s worth adding to your itinerary if you’re planning to visit Moustiers.

-The beauty of Valensole depends on the season, though.
-When you visit in March, you’ll find lovely views of the snowy peaks and blooming almond trees.
+However, the beauty of Valensole varies with the seasons.
+For instance, a visit in March will reward you with stunning views of snowy peaks and blooming almond trees.

 Moustiers Sainte Marie France - Valensole lavender fields windmill

-As the season turns to summer from spring and the weather warms up, the sights in Valensole transform.
-The vast plains of the plateau turn purple and golden!
-Fields of wheat mature, and thousands of lavender bloom.
+As the season transitions from spring to summer and the weather warms up, the scenery in Valensole undergoes a transformation.
+The vast plains of the plateau burst into hues of purple and gold.
+Fields of wheat ripen, and thousands of lavender flowers come into bloom.

-In July, in particular, or summer, you can see tens of tourists stopping at the roadside to park and take pictures.
-You can also do the same!
-It’s one of the Instagrammable parts of the South of France.
+By July, or during the summer, you’ll notice numerous tourists stopping at the roadside to park and take pictures.
+You’re welcome to do the same!
+This area is one of the most photogenic parts of the South of France.

 Moustiers Sainte Marie France - Instagrammable lavender fields in Valensole